 Papa Legba has different functions within Haitian Vodou, but what interests me here is his role as the keeper of intersections, roads, doors and so on.
 He acts as a liminal figure, between the spirit and mortal worlds, able to communicate with both (much like Hermes).

 Interestingly, in the film Crossroads (1986), it was a Papa Legba type figure that Robert Johnson and Willie Brown sold their souls to in exchange for musical success.
 This confuses Papa Legba with the Christian Devil, even though Vodou has no version of Hell.
-The film relies on the popular legends of early 20th century Delta blues music.
+The film relies on the crossroads legends of early 20th century Delta blues music.
 But they probably should have just stuck with the Devil, instead of dragging Papa Legba into it!

 Hecate – Queen of the Crossroads